News & Insights

 McGill and Partners expands its reinsurance offering with the opening of Swiss and German offices

-McGill and Partners, has expanded its reinsurance offering with office openings in Hannover, Germany and Zurich, Switzerland, further strengthening and supporting its strategy to develop its specialist reinsurance broking capability to match its European clients’ needs.
+We have expanded our reinsurance offering with office openings in Hannover, Germany and Zurich, Switzerland, further strengthening and supporting our strategy to develop specialist reinsurance broking capabilities to match our European clients’ needs.

-These new offices will focus on facultative reinsurance and, as with all teams at McGill and Partners, they have deep expertise to tackle a broad range of reinsurance solutions.
+These new offices will focus on facultative reinsurance and, as with all teams at our firm, they have deep expertise to tackle a broad range of reinsurance solutions.

 Paul Summers, Partner and Head of Facultative Reinsurance, said, “These new offices are an exciting development for McGill and Partners as a whole, but especially for the facultative reinsurance team.
 By opening offices in Zurich and Hannover, we will be closer to the capital providers and to our reinsurance clients in the region, ensuring we are able to be nimble and create solutions and service propositions for whatever circumstance clients require.”